-Advancing AI is a highly interdisciplinary endeavor drawing on fields such as computer science, information science, engineering, statistics, mathematics, cognitive science, and psychology.
+Advancing AI is a highly interdisciplinary endeavor drawing on fields such as computer science, information science, engineering, statistics, mathematics, cognitive science, psychology, sociology, decision science, and economics.
+Achieving fairness in AI may be considered a socio-technical challenge.
+The computer science community has largely focused on statistical metrics for fairness (such as statistical parity, calibration, and so forth); many of which have their roots in the educational testing or occupational fairness assessment communities.
+In practice, different metrics may result in differing conclusions and leave open the question of which metric is appropriate for a specific task and whether new metrics are needed to support certain tasks.
+The choice of an appropriate metric goes beyond the technology domain and needs to be informed by perspectives drawn from those who participate in implementation and evaluation: policy makers, resource managers, business leaders, product developers, the justice system, and representatives from government.
+Furthermore, there is a need for research efforts that seek to incorporate normative and other concepts of fairness into the development, testing, and deployment of AI technologies.
 As such, NSF and Amazon expect these varied perspectives to be critical for the study of fairness in AI.
 NSF's ability to bring together multiple scientific disciplines uniquely positions the agency in this collaboration, while building AI that is fair and unbiased is an important aspect of Amazon's AI initiatives.
 This program supports the conduct of fundamental computer science research into theories, techniques, and methodologies that go well beyond today's capabilities and are motivated by challenges and requirements in real systems.